aahill/quickstart-templates/template-quickstart-java.md

 ```console
 mkdir myapp && cd myapp
 ```

-Run `gradle init`.
-This command will create essential build files for Gradle, most importantly, the `build.gradle.kts`, which is used at runtime to create and configure your application.
-Run this command from your working directory:
+Run the `gradle init` command from your working directory.
+This command will create essential build files for Gradle, including the `build.gradle.kts` which is used at runtime to create and configure your application.

 ```
 gradle init --type basic